- 6'0" (1.83m)

-'Schweini' has long been identified as a player of no little skill and ability and first broke into the Bayern first team as a teenager in the 2002-03 season.
-The midfielder has since collected five Bundesliga titles, five German Cups and two League Cups during a trophy-laden career with the Bavarian side in which he has proved a key player for both club and country.
+'Schweini' has long been identified as a player of no little skill and ability and first broke into the Bayern first team as a teenager in the 2002-03 season, when he was handed the chance by Ottmar Hitzfeld.
+The midfielder has since collected seven Bundesliga titles, seven German Cups, two League Cups and the Champions League during a trophy-laden career with the Bavarian side.

-Strengths: Schweinsteiger largely operates on the wing, either left or right, but he is versatile enough to provide an option in the centre.
+Strengths: Schweinsteiger largely operates in the centre on but he is versatile enough to provide an option on the wing, either left or right.
 He possesses a fearsome shot from range as well as a wicked delivery from set-pieces and his boundless energy serves him well.

 Weaknesses: He is often perceived to have an arrogant streak and his impetuous nature has got him into trouble in the past.